blairjackson/github-notifications-package/README.md

 3. **Configure Repositories**
 - Open `repos.py`
-- Uncomment the repositories you want to monitor
+- Add the repositories you want to monitor

 This will show:
 - PRs where you're requested as a reviewer (excluding approved PRs)
 - Recent mentions in issues/PRs
 - "All clear" message if nothing needs attention

-NOTE: There are API limits to GitHub so only uncomment the required repos
+NOTE: There are API limits to GitHub so only add repos you care about